7 Health Benefits of Coconut Water, the Hydrating Beverage to Drink Every Day

 • Sodium: 34 mg

-Hydration is one of coconut water's most well-known benefits, thanks to its electrolytes such as sodium, potassium, and magnesium.
-Electrolytes are great for everyday consumption—they help regulate your pH, keep you hydrated, and control muscle contractions—but they're especially helpful in certain situations.
-"Coconut water could be a good choice for rehydration after a long or intense workout, an illness during which you experience vomiting or diarrhea, or after a day out in the sun," says Poon.
+Is coconut water hydrating?
+It sure is, all thanks to coconut water’s electrolytes, such as sodium, potassium, and magnesium.
+While electrolytes are great for everyday consumption (they help regulate your pH, keep you well-hydrated, and control muscle contractions), they're especially helpful in certain situations.
+“Coconut water could be a good choice for rehydration after a long or intense workout, an illness during which you experience vomiting or diarrhea, or after a day out in the sun," says Poon.

 2. It supports healthy digestion

-Chugging your recommended eight glasses of water a day keeps everything moving along just dandy in your digestive system and allows nutrients to absorb into the bloodstream.
-Coconut water, though, takes things to the next level thanks to its fiber an magnesium content.
+Chugging enough water every day keeps everything moving along just dandy in your digestive system and allows nutrients to be absorbed into the bloodstream.
+Coconut water, though, takes things to the next level thanks to its fiber and magnesium content.
 (Surprised?)
-"Fiber is a crucial component of healthy digestion as it helps move waste through your system," says Poon.
+"Fiber is a crucial component of healthy digestion, as it helps move waste through your system," says Poon.
 "Magnesium helps to relax your muscles and is often taken in supplement form to help relieve conditions like constipation."

 3. It supports healthy skin

-Keeping our bodies nice and hydrated not only supports healthy organ function, but it also supports optimal skin health.
-Regular H20 provides the same benefit, but with coconut water, you also get a small dose of skin-enhancing vitamin C—around 10 milligrams per 100 grams.
+Now onto the coconut water benefits for your skin.
+Keeping our bodies nice and hydrated doesn't just support healthy organ function.
+It also supports optimal skin health.
+Regular H20 provides the same benefit, but with coconut water, you also get a small dose of skin-enhancing vitamin C—around 10 milligrams per 100 grams, according to the coconut water nutrition stats.

-"Vitamin C has been shown to support collagen production, which can reduce the appearance of fine lines and wrinkles," Poon says.
-"Coconut water isn't going to be the magic bullet towards beautiful skin, but it certainly can help you cultivate beauty from the inside out."
+"Vitamin C has been shown to support collagen production, which can reduce the appearance of fine lines and wrinkles," says Poon.
+"Coconut water isn't going to be the magic bullet toward beautiful skin, but it certainly can help you cultivate beauty from the inside out."

 6. It contributes to bone health

-The calcium in coconut water is directly linked to helping keep teeth and bones strong; up to 99 percent of calcium is stored in our bones.
-According to the Academy of Nutrition and Dietetics, adults ages 19 to 50 need at least 1,000 mg of calcium of day.
-One serving of coconut water has 60 milligrams, which isn't a ton, but every little bit counts.
+The calcium in coconut water is directly linked to helping keep teeth and bones strong, as up to 99 percent of calcium is stored in our bones.
+According to the Academy of Nutrition and Dietetics, adults ages 19 to 50 need at least 1,000 mg of calcium per day.
+One serving of coconut water has 60 mg, which isn't a ton, but every little bit counts.

 When the body experiences high levels of inflammation for a prolonged amount of time, it can lead to chronic disease and cognitive decline.
-Eating foods high in antioxidants helps mitigate this risk and you can add coconut water to your anti-inflammatory shopping list.
+Eating foods high in antioxidants helps mitigate this risk, and past research confirms you can add coconut water to your anti-inflammatory shopping list.
+Now that’s a coconut water benefit to get excited about.

 How much coconut water should I drink?

-Are there any negatives to drinking coconut water?
+Are there any side effects to drinking coconut water?

 The best coconut water to buy